theforeman/theforeman.org/outreachy.md

 * Install Foreman on a virtual machine or your own computer
 * In the meantime, watch a few [demo videos](http://theforeman.org/media.html)
 * If the installation hasn't finished yet, read a couple posts from the [mailing list](http://theforeman.org/support.html#Mailinglists)
 * Join us on [IRC](http://theforeman.org/support.html#IRC) at #theforeman and #theforeman-dev on Freenode.
-Don't be shy and tell us you're there because OPW.
+Don't be shy and tell us you're there because of Outreachy.

 ## Project Suggestions